It was my birthday morning and we arrived at the lovely restaurant surrounded by a water lily pond at about 7.30am.

 The lack of engagement made the wait to be seated painfully slow.
 How we would have liked the interaction to be:

-Staff: A very good morning and welcome to (restaurant name).
-May I have your room number*
+Staff: A very good morning!
+Welcome to (outlet name).
+May I have your room number* please?

 Us: Good morning.
 Room 203, Mr & Mrs L.